PplJDHirapara/gitbook-test/doc/client-side-sdk.md

 ---
-description: This is client side SDK page for gitbook-test is updated
+description: This is client side SDK page for gitbook-test
 ---

 # Client side functions SDK